geebee101/newthai/README.md

 # newthai
 utilities and resources for thai adult learners

-private until a bit more fleshed out. licence will depend on resources used, likely a version of CC BY-SA 4.0.
+licence for tha data is CC BY-SA 4.0. licence for the code is TBD